jeanslack/Videomass/features.md

 manager with the possbility to easily make your own presets through the GUI and adapt this to your specific needs or create new presets using the FFmpeg command line.
 For less experienced people there are also ready-to-use presets.
-It offers out of the box all possible file formats like MP4, M4V, M4A, MKV, AVI, OGV, WEBM, MP3, AC-3, WAV, OPUS, FLAC, OGG and encoders like MPEG-4, H.264/AVC, H.265/HEVC, VP8, VP9, LIBAOM-AVI, VORBIS, PCM, LAME, ALAC, etc.
+It offers out-of-the-box all possible file formats like MP4, M4V, M4A, MKV, AVI, OGV, WEBM, MP3, AC-3, WAV, OPUS, FLAC, OGG and encoders like MPEG-4, H.264/AVC, H.265/HEVC, VP8, VP9, LIBAOM-AVI, VORBIS, PCM, LAME, ALAC, etc.
 Also you can copy audio or video streams (lossless mode) without re-encoding, or